History of Dedham, Massachusetts, 1900–1999: Millen/Faber trial

-The brothers Millen, Irving and Murton, alighted from the Yankee Clipper at Readville station on On April 14, 1934, to a crowd of thousands booing and hissing them.
+The brothers Millen, Irving and Murton, alighted from the Yankee Clipper at Readville station on April 14, 1934, to a crowd of thousands booing and hissing them.
 A caravan of 40 cars took them from the station to the Dedham jail.
 When they stopped at the corner of High and Washington streets to ask traffic Officer John Keegan for directions to the jail, Keegan jumped on the running board of the lead car to direct them personally.

 The pair, along with Abraham Faber, had robbed a bank in Needham and killed several police officers, including Francis Oliver Haddock and Forbes McLeod.
 After the robbery and murder, a Dedham selectman recommended that the Dedham Police Department buy a submachine gun.

 The trial attracted national attention, and crowds of hundreds, including schoolchildren, waited outside the Norfolk County Courthouse each morning.
 Several times, people mistakenly walked into the Dedham Historical Society, thinking it was either the jail or the courthouse.
 When Roscoe Ates tried to get in, courthouse personnel served him with a fake arrest warrant demanding that he appear at the courthouse.
 The crime was the inspiration for the 1939 film Let Us Live.